xpresserjs/documentation/http/request-engine.md

 `http.view` function Renders a view and sends the rendered HTML string to the client.
 The view argument is a string that is the file path of the view file to render.
 This should be relative to the root of your views directory.

-If you want to load views outside your views directory, then provide **full path** to the file and enable the fullPath argument.
+If you want to load views outside your view directory, then provide **full path** to the file and enable the fullPath argument.

 ```javascript